Research your market

 Once you have found a suitable property to rent, each tenant will asked to complete an on-line application form and pay a holding deposit of one weeks rent for the property, in form of a Bank Transfer or Cash.

 Tenants will be subject to reference checks carried out by a credit referencing agency undertaking detailed checks including employment and income information, current and previous landlord references along with credit searches.
 You will need to provide current and previous addresses for the past three years, current employment and employers details, current landlord details along with a personal reference.

 In some cases, for example if you are a student, you may be required to provide a guarantor.
 The guarantor will have to be a UK based home owner and will be subject to the same referencing process.

-- Deposit: This is an amount equal to six weeks rent.
+- Deposit: This is an amount equal to five weeks rent.
 The deposit will be held for the duration of the tenancy.

 - Rent: One month’s rent in advance is required.
 Rents are payable monthly in advance.

 - Payment of moving in monies: Our bank details will be provided to the tenant to organise an electronic bank transfer.
 We do not accept cash or bankers drafts therefore tenants need to ensure they allow at least three working days for funds to be cleared in our account before moving in.
 Cheques can be accepted but must be received at least 10 days prior to moving in.

 It is the Landlords responsibility to meet the cost of the Inventory & check-in and check out appointment.

 If any specific requests have been made, for example a break clause or alterations to the property or furnishings prior to moving in, we will confirm these to both tenant and landlord in writing.